cypress-io/cypress-docker-images/browsers/chrome63-ff57/README.md

-# cypress/browsers:firefox57
+# cypress/browsers:chrome63-ff57

-A complete image with all dependencies for Cypress included AND Firefox v57 browser.
+A complete image with all dependencies for Cypress included browsers Chrome, Firefox

 [Dockerfile](Dockerfile)